run-ai/docs/docs/Researcher/cli-reference/new-cli/set-kubeconfig-with-oidc-parameters.md

 - name: <USER_NAME>
 ```

 * Make sure to replace values with the actual cluster information and user credentials.

-* There can be multiple conext in the kubeconfig file, the command will config the current context
+* There can be multiple contexts in the kubeconfig file, the command will config the current context

-* When configuring the context, existing auth data will be run over.

-For the full command reference see [here](./runai_kubeconfig_set.md)
+For the full command reference see [here](http://./runai_kubeconfig_set.md)